AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/touchpoint-fields/touchpoint-fields.md

 >[!AVAILABILITY]
 >
->Available now with Full Segmentation in Tier 2 and Tier 3.
+>Available with Full Segmentation in Tier 2 subscriptions.

 >[!NOTE]
 >